 Beachcruiser Meet – At the end of March, dozens of classic cars flock to Main Street for this annual competition.
 If you love vintage cars, this is the place to be.

 4th of July – Each year the city hosts an Independence Day parade that marches down the streets of downtown Huntington Beach.
 Filled with floats, marching bands and others, this is a great way to celebrate our Nation’s independence.
 Later that night, fireworks fill the sky for all to enjoy.

 Surfing Lessons – You’re visiting the surfing capital of the world, so you might as well give it a shot.
 There are several companies that offer surfing lessons that typically last about 2 hours.

 Whale Watching – Several species of whales swim up and down the coastline all year long.
 There are multiple companies that operate whale watching boat tours that last about 2 hours.
 While not exactly in Huntington Beach, shese tours typically leave out of Newport Beach, which is about 20 minutes south of Huntington.

-Deep Sea Fishing – Another one of my favorite things to do is go deep sea fishing.
+Deep Sea Fishing – Another one of my favorite things to do is go deep sea fishing using the new ultralight spinning reel.
 These are usually half day or full day trips so you’ll be gone most of the day.
 Again, you’ll have to travel down the coast about 20 minutes to find the tour companies that operate these trips.